aucontraire/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 # Javascript - Web jQuery
 * 0-script.js: script that updates the text color of the HTML tag HEADER to red
+* 1-script.js: script that updates the text color of the HTML tag HEADER to red